redis/redis-io/views/documentation.md

 * [Redis problems?](/topics/problems): Bugs?
 High latency?
 Other issues?
 Use [our problems troubleshooting page](/topics/problems) as a starting point to find more information.

+Documentation of unstable features
+---

+* [Redis keyspace notifications](/topic/notifications): Get notifications of keyspace events via Pub/Sub.
+This feature was recently merged into the unstable branches.
+The first stable release of this implementation will be in Redis 2.8.

 Specifications
 ---